Last updated on February 5th, 2024 at 06:42 am

 The individuals and agencies who collect these amounts are called debt collectors.
 They collect debts on behalf of the lender or creditor where you obtained the loan or any type of debt.

-Debt collectors include individuals, lawyers, agencies, companies, debt buyers, first-party and third-party collectors.
+Debt collectors include individuals, lawyers, agencies, companies, debt buyers, and first-party and third-party collectors.

 According to the Fair Debt Collection Practices Act, a debt collector is a person who collects debts or attempts to collect directly or indirectly.
-He can use any instrumentality, interstate commerce, and mails.
+He can use any instrumentality, interstate commerce, and mail.